-All cost elements included should be clearly described in the proposal Narrative.
+All cost elements included should be clearly described in the Project Proposal Evaluation.
 If CEQA compliance has not been completed at the time of application, the Grantee will be required to provide an updated cost estimate once CEQA compliance has been completed and after completion of working drawings.